Methodology

 Ethics & IRB

 Full IRB approval from the University of Georgia.
-Anonymity was a foundational ethical commitment — no face-to-face interaction, no identifying information collected at any point.
+Anonymity was a foundational ethical commitment: no face-to-face interaction, and no identifying information collected at any point.

 Context